-Leading Edge publishes the work of people from all over the world.
+Leading Edge is a science fiction and fantasy magazine that publishes the work of people from all over the world.
 We are always accepting submissions, especially short stories.
 There are a few rules, so please read through our submissions guidelines before sending us your work.
 We look forward to seeing your submission soon.

 As with any publication, Leading Edge Magazine will not tolerate plagiarism in any form.
 If you submit plagiarized work, your work will be rejected and your name and email will be flagged for any future submissions.